jopemachine-arvis/arvis/documents/plugin-items-format-description.md

 required: `true`

-The biggest text in the item.
+The most visible text in the item.

 Plugin items are sorted with `title` in Arvis.